This article discusses sexual assault.

 Phone: 1800 817 421

 SASS is a free and confidential support service for southern Tasmanian people of all ages who have been affected by any form of sexual violence.
-They also provide Redress Scheme Support Services across Tasmania.
+They also provide Redress Scheme Support Services (support for victims of institutional child sexual abuse) across Tasmania.

 24 hour crisis support: 1800 697 877